aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/installation/modules/auto/_index.md

 - offline
 ---

-Aspose.OCR for .NET can automatically fetch the necessary resources as needed when you call the method that depends on them.
+Aspose.OCR for C++ can automatically fetch the necessary resources as needed when you call the method that depends on them.
 This mode is turned off by default.
 Check [Important considerations](#important-considerations) before deciding to enable this mode.

 1. Create a directory to which resources will be downloaded.
 2. Specify the path to that directory in `resource_root_path` property of `AsposeOCRResourceLoadSettings` structure.